 One of the reasons yoga makes us feel good is that the asanas (postures) help balance our bodies emotionally and energetically.
 Asana practice stimulates and awakens the chakras.
-Our chakras are 7 energetic wheels along the spinal column in which energy flows through.
+Our chakras are 7 energetic wheels along the spinal column through which energy flows.
 Different asanas work on different chakras and therefore have different benefits.
 Today we will be focusing on hip openers.
 These are poses that help open the hips physically and stimulate the sacral chakra.
 This energetic wheel is located in the lower abdomen, about two inches below the navel.

 What are the benefits of hip openers?

 Hip openers are special because not only do they help us physically open our hips, but they are also excellent for releasing old trapped emotions, memories and pain.
-So when practising these poses it is fantastic to set an intention to let go of something that is no longer serving you.
+So when practicing these poses it is fantastic to set an intention to let go of something that is no longer serving you.
 This can be anything from a painful memory, a destructive habit, a negative thought of yourself, a label or even a person.
-You can make “letting go” part of your meditation before and after your yoga practice and really optimise all the benefits from your time on the mat.
+You can make the “letting go” part of your meditation before and after your yoga practice and really optimise all the benefits from your time on the mat.

 Because, here’s the thing, yoga is NOT about perfect asanas and flexibility.
 It’s about the unity of your mind, body and soul and the universal consciousness.
 It’s about LISTENING to your body and learning about beautiful you.
 It’s a loving non-judgemental moving meditation.
 Sometimes I even kiss my legs in forwarding bends.
 Isn’t it great having legs?
 So it doesn’t matter how wide your hips open, find your edge and then stop.
 Do not force, just surrender and find the softness within you.
-Be kind to you.
+Be kind to yourself.
 Sometimes during hip openers, you can feel the urge to cry.
 Let go and let it happen.

 Lay on your back and come into supta baddha konasana (reclining bound angle).
 Set your intention for your practice.
 What do you want to release?
 For example, for me, I regularly focus on releasing my inner critic.
-Frequently I set un-attainable expectations for myself instead of accepting myself the way I am.
-I have a tendency to think about what I am right now is not good enough.
+Frequently I set unattainable expectations for myself instead of accepting myself the way I am.
+I have a tendency to think about what I am doing right now is not good enough.
 This is NOT true.
 We are all good enough right NOW, actually, we are even better than that.
-Therefore my intention of this practice is to release this habit.
+Therefore my intention in this practice is to release this habit.